Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 - Never use spaces in your folder names
     - Use `_` or `-` to separate words
 - With the exception of `-` and `_`, don't use special characters in your folder names
 - Be consistent with delimiters and capitalization.
-Follow an existing naming convention (as mentioned above).
+Follow an existing naming convention (as mentioned in Section \@ref(style-practices)).

 **Example directory structure style guide**